VMLima/CMPM163_HW2/README.md

 # CMPM 163 Homework 2
-This assignment showcases a tron-like shader that applies several different effects to a jetplane and a water shader that can reflect and refract its surroundings.
-Use WASD to mover and space to jump.
+This assignment showcases a tron-like shader that applies several different effects to a jetplane and a water shader that can reflect and refract its surroundings. <b>Use WASD to move, space to jump and escape to quit the build</b>.
 Users can travel between the two parts through a portal set up in each scene. <sup>*</sup>
 <br>
 <img src="https://github.com/VMLima/CMPM163_HW2/blob/master/Screenshots/PortalTron.PNG" width="30%" height="30%">
 <img src="https://github.com/VMLima/CMPM163_HW2/blob/master/Screenshots/PortalLandscape.PNG" width="30%" height="30%">